Where to buy bread makers online from just £45: make bread at home the easy (and cheap) way

 Looking for a bread maker?
 Of course you are!
 We all are!
-The media is full of stories about home bread making, how to make bread, ooh look at my fancy sourdough bread, and think pieces about why everyone has started making bread at home all of a sudden.
-We have also all heard about flour and yeast running out, as would-be Paul Hollywoods rush to make their own bread to eat during lockdown.
-However, many frustrated shoppers will also be aware that bread makers have run out.
+The media is full of stories about home bread making, how to make bread, and explanations of why everyone has started making bread at home all of a sudden.
+However, frustrated bread heads have found that bread makers completely sold out early on in the pandemic.
 But now they are back, back, back!
 For a bit, before they all sell out again.

 Stop reading this nonsense and make your way to Argos AT ONCE, bread makers of Britain.